 - It was right on trend.
 “The Mediterranean diet got the top ranking in U.S. News’ list,” according to a CBS News article published in January 2019.
 “The heart-healthy diet is rich in fruits, vegetables, fish and whole grains…”

 - Since publishing our first cookbook, we’ve tweaked our menu slightly by adding new recipes and modifying others to incorporate food preferred by our residents.
 Cookbook readers inquired about more dessert options, and some requested more information about recipe carbohydrates and proteins.
 Desserts are a highlight of occasional “treat days” for our residents.
 Planned treat days celebrate holidays, birthdays, and other special occasions.
 In this supplement, per the request of our readers, we’ve included four desserts associated with each season that are less caloric compared to standard dessert recipes.

 As a result, we have created this seasonally-based cookbook supplement which includes recipes for soups, salads, and desserts.
 Authors of the Living Healthy with PWS cookbook include Paul E. Donahue, Jr., Melanie Silverman, MS, RD, IBCLC, and Patrice Carroll, LCSW.
 The goal of the collaborative work was to share their expertise and extensive experience with families in the international PWS community.
 At Latham Centers, the results of the new menu implementation have been dramatic and uplifting:

-- Our students and adults residents have lost more than 400 pounds in one year (98 residents),
+- Our students and adult residents lost more than 400 pounds in the first year (98 residents),

 - There has been a reduction in insulin medication for some of our residents,

-- Children and adults at Latham have reduced cholesterol counts and lower blood pressure,
+Children and adults at Latham have reduced cholesterol counts and lower blood pressure, and

 - We have observed an increase in our residents’ energy and motivation to exercise independently.